User Guide

 Working with Tables

-To insert a table use the Table widget from the palette widget.
-Tables are configured via a more complex syntax using comma separated values: one line for each row with commas being used as separators for columns.
+To insert a table use the Table widget from the Palette view.
+Tables are configured via a more complex syntax in CSV format: one line for each row with commas or tabs being used as separators for columns.
 Tables allow you to insert icons, line returns, specify column alignments and sizes.

 Here’s an example: